infoabtdex/YouKOL-Clone/documentation/backend-structure.md

 - Manages authentication with API key
 - Processes API responses and error handling

-### Grok Vision API
-- Provides AI-powered image analysis
-- Integrates with the enhancement workflow

 ## PocketBase Integration

-The server includes optional integration with PocketBase:
+The server will include integration with PocketBase:
-- User authentication and management
+- User authentication and management through server-side proxy
-- Data persistence
+- Data persistence for user profiles and enhancement presets
 - Configuration stored in environment variables

 ## File Management